-Heart failure management is a massive daunting topic.
+In spite of the dextrocentricity (Right-wingedness?
+Left hemineglect?) of the past papers, this chapter is an effort to address all heart failure in a way which lends a structure to one's approach to a generic CCF question.
+It is of course difficult to do so in a manner which is comprehensive, given that heart failure management is a massive daunting topic.
 In order to approach this in a systematic manner, I have separated the problems of heart failure into the variables which govern cardiac output, and the means of manipulating those variables.
 The approach resembles that of the similar chapter from the section on cardiothoracic intensive care.

 The definitive resource for this is probably this 2013 guideline statement by the AHA/ACC.
 Unless otherwise reported, it is my source for most of the information below.
 For the sane exam candidate who may be disinclined to read the entire fifty-page document, of particular interest may be Section 7.3.2, Pharmacological Treatment for Stage C HFrEF.
 For Question 17 from the second paper of 2009, the single most useful article on right heart failure was the JACC review by Lahm et al (2010).
 From Oh's Manual, one needs to be familiar with Chapter 24 (Acute heart failure) by Nicholas Ioannou, Pratik Sinha and David Treacher.